 What resolution are the convention headshots sent?

-We send large file sizes to the participant — 1800 pixels.
+We send large file sizes to the participant — 1800 pixels from the headshot photo booths.
 There is a link on the email/ text message for the participant to download complimentary full resolution files from our gallery.
 Sometimes we send the full file sizes out with the email, and eliminate the need for a gallery.
 However, if internet is slow, that can cause the emails to arrive after the event conclusion (instead of immediately from the event floor).